LordDeatHunter/dhhome/static/data/project-categories/gamedev.md

 Most of the games I have available publicly were made during GameJams, and not much progress has been made on them since then.

-My most notable achievement as a team is the "Best Programmers" award in the 2023 Global Game Jam.
+My most notable achievement as a team is the "Best Programmers" award in my country's local hosting of 2023 Global Game Jam.